sanjaybasu/factored-offline-rl/README.md

 ## Repository Structure

-- `manuscript/`: Contains the main manuscript and appendix in Markdown format.
-- `figures/`: Figures from the manuscript.
 - `scripts/`: Python scripts for data preparation, training, and evaluation.
 - `models/`: Model architecture definitions (LSTM policy, fairness constraints).